 However, the first step to getting yourself noticed and able to secure jobs is your cover letter, proposal, profile or portfolio depending on what is required.

-You are not interviewed in person.
-You are judged by your writing.
-You may be a fantastic designer but if you cannot communicate your awesome skills in writing, you will not get the job.
+Even if you are a fantastic designer but cannot communicate your awesome skills in writing, you will not get the job.

 Once you do that, you will get jobs and repeat customers.

 Don’t underestimate the value of selling yourself on paper.

 OK, I think I have sufficiently beaten that dead horse!